Manage OLE

 Embedding Other File Types in Slides

-Besides Excel charts, Aspose.Slides for .NET allows you to embed other types of files in slides.
-For example, you can insert HTML, PDF, and ZIP files as objects into a slide.
-When a user double-clicks the inserted object, the object automatically gets launched in the relevant program, or the user gets directed to select an appropriate program to open the object.
+Besides Excel charts, Aspose.Slides for .NET allows you to embed other types of files into slides.
+For example, you can insert HTML, PDF, and ZIP files as objects.
+When a user double-clicks the inserted object, it automatically opens in the relevant program, or the user is prompted to select an appropriate program to open it.

-This C# code shows you how to embed HTML and ZIP in a slide:
+This C# code shows you how to embed HTML and ZIP into a slide:

 {